jme/clj-m1-notes/index.md

 <hr/>

-### test 2: basic function calls and calculations
-Calculation a large number of distances using the Havorsine algorithm.
+* test 2: basic function calls and calculations Calculation a large number of distances using the Havorsine algorithm.
 Again, something from yesterday's workday.:\
-A calculation from a single fixed point -The Pacific Pole of Inaccessibility- to a randomly-generated lat/lng corrdinate, repeated many, many times.\
+A calculation from a single fixed point -"Point Nemo", the Oceanic Pole of Inaccessibility- to a randomly-generated lat/lng corrdinate, repeated many, many times.\
-It's a thing that is done.\
+It's a thing that is done.

 > code snippet included in this repo.